Peugeot defends recovery plan after record loss

 "The foundations for our rebound have been laid," Chief Executive Philippe Varin told reporters in Paris, citing savings that were slightly ahead of plan.

-But traders said the stock gain was exaggerated by short-covering - purchasing by hedge funds to cover bets on a price fall - and scepticism remained over the turnaround strategy.
+But traders said the stock gain was exaggerated by short-covering - purchasing by hedge funds to cover bets on a price fall - and skepticism remained over the turnaround strategy.

 "PSA's predicament is getting tighter," said analyst Max Warburton at brokerage Bernstein in a note highlighting Peugeot's worsening cash consumption in the second half.
 "One has to wonder if they are really convinced that this situation is salvageable."